johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 When meeting together for MPD the aim is to foster an environment of learning and discovery, where debate and discussion is lively, yet relaxed and uncompetitive.
 An environment in which all members, even the youngest and least experienced, are comfortable to openly contribute their views, burdens and questions.

--	Openness, difference and diversity of views will not stifle the true unity of the Spirit, which is based on love and mutual respect.
+-	Openness, difference and diversity of views will not stifle the true unity of the Spirit, which is based upon love and mutual respect.

 -	Forced conformity, however, will typically erupt, sooner or later, because people need to feel that they have been heard and listened to—especially those presenting a different perspective.

-By encouraging open debate, it is possible for members to learn how to express strong and diverse views, without creating conflict or forcing conformity.
+By encouraging open debate, it is possible for members to learn how to express and assert strong and diverse views, without creating conflict or forcing conformity.
 However, openness can be particularly challenging to foster in cultures where where conformity is highly valued and where traditional authority flows downwards from the top.

-Here are some practical suggestions that may help establish openness and diversity of opinion:
+Here are some practical suggestions that may help establish openness and diversity of opinion.

--	Facilitators should contribute to discussions as a regular group members; they should never abuse their position by dominating a discussion or belittling other views.
+-	Facilitators should contribute to discussions as a regular group members; they should never abuse their position by dominating a discussion or belittling other views—indeed, they should encourage other's views.

 -	A facilitator should normally resist the temptation to rehearse teaching, affirm particular views or  summarise discussions.
 Doing these things can undermine the discovery and learning taking place.